-Scott Faris is an associate professor of theatre practice in stage management at the USC School of Dramatic Arts, and the inaugural holder of the Alice M. Pollitt Professorship in Stage Management.
+Scott Faris is an assistant professor of theatre practice in stage management at the USC School of Dramatic Arts, and the inaugural holder of the Alice M. Pollitt Professorship in Stage Management.
 He began his career as an actor before becoming a production stage manager, where he worked with some of Broadway’s finest directors on productions of Cats, Les Miserables, City of Angels, Cabaret, Ain’t Misbehavin’, They’re Playing Our Song, Children of a Lesser God, Grease, Busker Alley and Whistle Down the Wind, among others.

 As a director, Faris has worked on a diverse range of shows, including William Shatner’s one-man show, Shatner’s World: We Just Live In It on Broadway, Light Falls at the World Science Festival — starring Brian Greene, the renowned theoretical physicist, soon to be seen on PBS’ Great Performance series and several concerts at New York’s prestigious Lyrics & Lyricists series at the 92Y.
 He has traveled to six continents to stage productions of the hit musical Chicago in a dozen different languages.